tipos-motores-rotativos-proyectos-arduino

 Brushless Motors

-Brushless motors are another variation of DC motors that dispense with brushes as a system for rectifying current.
-Instead, they use electronics to perform the switching of the magnetic field.
+Brushless motors (BLDC) are another variation of direct current motors that dispenses with brushes as the current rectification system.
+Instead, they use electronics to perform the magnetic field commutation.

 arduino-motores-brushless-funcionamiento